chalatz/tours/pages/tours/driving/fullday-private-tours-east-west-coast.md

       in mind, there is no set time for each highlight.
 You will have plenty of time to look around and take photos of the landmarks and we watch how the tour progresses at each landmark and adjust the tour accordingly.
-  - q: Can we talk with the Tour/Driver, can we ask him questions?
-    a: Yes, you can have conversations and ask him questions.
-All our associate tour/drivers have lived and worked on the island of Rhodes for many years and have exceptional background knowledge of the island and its cultures and traditions.
-Tour/Drivers can give running commentaries of what you are seeing and of course enough time to visit each landmark.
-They also come with you to get your photos when it is allowed and provide advice or adjust the tour to your needs.
-Tour/Drivers cannot follow you into the archaeological sites as restricted by laws in Greece and most EU countries
   - q: Are there Butterflies all the time? - And are there opening times there too that we might have to take into consideration?
     a: There are Butterflies only during their season, from mid-June to mid-September.